Striped mud turtle

 The striped mud turtle (Kinosternon baurii) is a species of turtle in the family Kinosternidae.
 The species is native to the southeastern United States.

 Etymology

 The specific name, baurii, is in honor of herpetologist Georg Baur.

 Geographic range

-The striped mud turtle is found in Florida, Georgia, North Carolina, South Carolina, and Virginia.
+The striped mud turtle is found in Florida, Georgia, North Carolina, South Carolina, Maryland, and Virginia.

 Description

 K. baurii has three light-colored stripes along the length of the smooth carapace.
-It can grow to a straight carapace length of 8–12 cm (3-4¾ inches).
+It can grow to a straight carapace length of 8–12 cm (3–4¾ inches).

 Habitat and behavior

 K. baurii is a common species found in freshwater habitats.
 It wanders about on land more than any other of the mud turtles and can sometimes be observed foraging for food in cow dung.

 Diet

 The striped mud turtle is omnivorous.
 It eats insects, snails, fish, carrion, algae, and plants.
 The striped mud turtle also eats dried up krill.

 Captivity

 As a pet K. baurii is easy to care for, readily eating commercial turtle foods, feeder fish, and worms.
+Kept communally, they may exhibit aggressive behavior towards each other, most likely males are more inclined to fight than females.